 |Project Illuminate Home|

-The Arduino Uno programming environment uses the Arduino language, which is based on C/C++, so we will begin with a C++ tutorial.
+The Arduino Uno programming environment uses the Arduino programming language, which is based on C/C++, so first everyone must complete the C++ tutorial.
+This tutorial covers only the aspects of C++ you'll need for this project.

 Once you are familiar with the aspects of C++ used in this project, you will begin working with the Arduino board.